The question is honey good for you?, can be considered from several different perspectives.

 ...but of course, lots of sugar.

-- i.e. in terms of vitamins and minerals within the context of diet?
+- i.e. in terms of vitamins and minerals within the context of diet and nutrition?

-Well, no, not especially...not for humans anyway, especially given the wide range of fruits, vegetables and nuts readily available to humans, and offering many vitamins and minerals without the calorie content.
+Well, no, not especially (although for weight loss, see the linke below) ...not for humans anyway, especially given the wide range of fruits, vegetables and nuts readily available to humans, and offering many vitamins and minerals without the calorie content.
 Afterall, our bodies and diets are not comparable with that of honey bees!

 Honey is primarily a carbohydrate (i.e. an energy food).
 However, not all carbohydrates are the same.
 The carbohydrate component of honey is primarily sugar, and even here, the ways in which sugars behave in the body varies.
 Different sugars release energy at different rates, and this could be a relevant consideration if you are an athlete, and require a high energy diet.